 Here’s an idea: How many books would you find if you visited 25 random garage sales, pulled out of a hat?
 Recently I decided to find out.

-My anti-garage sale stance, in a nutshell
+My anti-garage sale stance

-In June, I posted an article cautioning anyone sourcing books at garage sales to never go to a sale merely advertising “books.”
+Awhile back, I posted an article cautioning anyone sourcing books at garage sales to never go to a sale merely advertising “books.”
 Instead, I advised only going to sales that advertised having a lot of books.
 Anything else, in my experience, has been a complete waste of my time.

 In the past, my problem has been that sales advertised on Craigslist as having books rarely had more than a few.
 I would spend 3 hours visiting a dozen sales, and come home with 7 books.
 My policy quickly became: If a sale didn’t promise a TON of books, I wouldn’t cross the street for it.